yargs/yargs/contributing.md

 Me hearties, we would love to have you contribute to yargs!

+If you are looking to update the website, check out [yargs/yargs.github.io](https://github.com/yargs/yargs.github.io).

 ## Contributing

 1. Look through the existing issues and see if your idea is something new.